Triangular Gross-Pitaevskii breathers and Damski-Chandrasekhar shock waves: Damski-Chandrasekhar shock waves

 This Damski-Chandrasekhar shock wave, modified for our purposes, reads

-where we introduced the arbitrary Galilean boosts $Z_{\text{G}}$ and $V_{\text{G}}$.
+where we have introduced an arbitrary Galilean boost $V_{\text{G}}$ and translation $Z_{\text{G}}$.
 Note that we have set the right spatial half of the Chandrasekhar solution \eqref{Chandrasekhar} to zero; it can be shown that such a truncated function remains a solution of the inviscid Burgers' equation \eqref{inviscid_Burgers}.
+Indeed, such truncation leaves the field $u(z,\,t)$ spatially and temporally continuous; only the spatial derivative at the origin becomes discontinuous.
+Since the inviscid Burgers' equation \eqref{inviscid_Burgers} is of first order in the coordinate, no new terms appear on its right hand side after the discontinuity is introduced.
+Also, the $z>0$ part of the truncated field, $u(z,\,t)=0$ is a valid solution of \eqref{inviscid_Burgers}, and hence the whole of the truncated field, $u(z,\,t) = (z/t)\, \theta(-z)$ is a valid solution of \eqref{inviscid_Burgers}.

 We observe the following: \begin{itemize} \item[1.] (a) At the zero-density point where

 the force $-\partial_{z} (g_{\text{1D}} n_{\text{1D}})$ is zero at all times $t>0$. \\ (b) The particle velocity at this point coincides with the velocity of the point itself: These two observations are consistent with the fact that the point $Z_{n=0}(t)$ moves at a constant velocity.
 Nonetheless, at the moment, it is not clear if either (a) or (b) is a generic property.
 Looking ahead, both of them are guaranteed by a map to an ideal gas \cite{shi2020_201101415A}.
 Indeed, on the ideal gas end, the edge $Z_{n=0}(t)$ is represented by a single free particle.
 In the absence of a map, the kinematics of the $Z_{n=0}(t)$ edge has to be reevaluated. \item[2.]
 The solution~\eqref{Damski} remains exact at all times, not only in the beginning of the evolution. \item[3.]
 Let us select a density value $n_{0,\text{1D}}$.
 The point at which the density reaches this value, such that